Gallardo166/mini-message-board/README.md

 - Routing and middleware

 2. Deployment
-- Using a PaaS Serivce Provider to deploy a dynamic site
+- Using a PaaS Service Provider to deploy a dynamic site

 ### Concepts Reinforced
 1. Using NPM Packages and Modules